 Since 2017, their portfolio has generated over $11 billion in aggregate value.
 We sat down with Ross to uncover his 10+ years of domain expertise and tactical insights, diving into topics like:

-- Three ways VC has (and hasn’t) evolved after a decade
+2. Three ways the venture capital landscape has (and hasn’t) evolved after a decade

 “In 13 years, the VC landscape has shifted immensely in terms of angel investing and deal velocity.
 But you’re still just trying to build amazing things with people.”